harnitsoni28/harnitsoni28.github.io/README.md

 It gives a convenient way for potential clients to view your work while also letting you expand on your skills/experiences and services.

 ## Demo
-Here is a working live demo of fully Responsive Personal Portfolio Website -: https://harnitsoni28.github.io/
+Here is a working live demo of fully Responsive Personal Portfolio Website : https://harnitsoni28.github.io/

 ## Technologies
 To create this program [One Page Personal Portfolio Website.
-First, you need to create three Files:
+First, you need to create three Files :

 * HTML File
 * CSS File and
 * JavaScript File

 ## Table of contents

-In this site [Portfolio}, there are six sections on one page -
+In this site [Portfolio], there are six sections on one page :

 * Home
 * About
 * Services